Choral Programs

 Composer Residency - Chamber Choir

-Chorus Camp is four afternoons of free musical learning and fun for youth ages 10-15 at the Rodman Center for the Arts at Ripon College, June 12-15.
-The Green Lake Festival of Music in partnership with The Boys & Girls Club of the Tri-County Area presents this opportunity for youngsters to explore the joys of singing, dancing, and games from different cultures, guided by director Magdalena Delgado and pianist Sarah Wheeler.
-Chorus Camp culminates in a free concert at Ripon College on Thursday, June 15.
-The deadline for registration is May 12.
+Chorus Camp (June 29 – July 2, 2026) is four afternoons of free musical learning and fun for youth ages 10-15 at the Rodman Center for the Arts at Ripon College.
+The Green Lake Festival of Music presents this opportunity for youngsters to explore the joys of singing, dancing, and games from different cultures, guided by director Magdalena Delgado of Uniting Voices Chicago.
+Chorus Camp culminates in a free concert at Ripon College on Thursday, July 2.
 There is no charge to participate in this program.

 Click here for more information